nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

-# Module 7:
+# Module 7

 As companies begin to deploy more modern applications and where low latency is required, gRPC may be a good option.  gRPC is becoming a popular alternative to JSON RESTful API's in part because of a 7 to 10 times performance improvement over REST.
 This is due in part to the use of HTTP2.
 NGINX has gRPC proxy and load balancing capabilities built in.
+Moreover, we can enable our Ingress Controller to route and load balance gRPC traffic with the VirtualServer custom resource.

+In this module you will learn:
+1. Basic gRPC concepts
+2. How our gRPC demonstration application works
+3. How to configure the NIC to proxy and load balance gRPC traffic

 More on gRPC from Google: